 - 7. On a more general level, while the damages issue arising from the definition of same interest was arguably capable of resolution in the Bank charges litigation the EMI Records approach has not apparently been followed in other litigation.
-Equally, attempts to ameliorate the strict approach adopted by Markt to damages in cases such as Prudential Assurance Co Ltd v Newman Industries Ltd 131 have not been widely followed.
+Equally, attempts to ameliorate the strict approach adopted by Markt to damages in cases such as Prudential Assurance Co Ltd v Newman Industries Ltd 134 have not been widely followed.
 Difficulties and continuing uncertainties as to damage awards under the representative rule continue to blight its usefulness. - 8.
 In addition to these problems, which militate against the commencement of actions under the representative rule, a further difficulty arises in respect to its application following judgment.
 Joinder, reflective of its basis as a means to arrive at declaratory or injunctive relief, is mandatory.
 It therefore suggests that insofar as finality of litigation is concerned for both claimant class members and defendants it is wholly certain as to the effect of its judgment.
-In order for a judgment under the representative rule to be enforced by or against a party who is only before the court by way of representation the court's permission is however required (CPR 19.6 (4)).
+In order for a judgment under the representative rule to be enforced by or against a party who is only before the court by way of representation the court's permission is however required (CPR 19.6(4)).
 This creates a form, albeit a limited one, of opt-out post-judgment.
 Whether permission for enforcement will be granted is something which must be assessed on the basis of whatever special circumstances arise.
-Even if a claim succeeds under the representative rule its application in respect of represented class members remains at the present time therefore to a degree uncertain, undermining to a degree any real
+Even if a claim succeeds under the representative rule its application in respect of represented class members remains at the present time therefore to a degree uncertain, undermining to a degree any real benefits which might otherwise arise regarding: certainty; finality of litigation; efficiency and economy of procedure.

-129 [1991] 2 QB 206 at 222-23.
+132 [1991] 2 QB 206 at 222-23.

 See, Sorabji, Class Actions: Reinventing the Wheel (Appendix M); Andrews (2003) at 991ff; Stratford, Class Actions, (Brick Court Chambers, 2007) (Seminar Materials) at 85.
+134 [1981] Ch 229.